-I thought I had finished doing interior upgrades to my K-Line Union Pacific City of Los Angeles passenger train.
+I thought I was finished making interiors for my K-Line Union Pacific City of Los Angeles passenger train.
 I completed the interiors of a Rail Post Office, REA-Baggage car, Dome Diner, 5-2-2 Pullman Sleeper, Dome Coach and two Observation cars.
 That was until I found a great deal on a 18" K-Line Western Star 4-12 Pullman sleeper.
 As other have said in this forum, I think this hobby might be addictive.

-Before I began, I went back through my other post of the problems when upgrading a 5-2-2 sleeping car here: https://ogrforum.ogaugerr.com/...enger-car-1305-k4690.
-After reviewing, I followed the steps below so I would only have to upgrade this Western Star 4-12 Pullman sleeping car interior once.
+Before I began this build, I went back through my other post of the problems upgrading a 5-2-2 sleeping car: https://ogrforum.ogaugerr.com/...enger-car-1305-k4690.
+After reviewing that old post, I followed the steps below so I would only have to upgrade this Western Star 4-12 Pullman interior once.

 Here are the steps to upgrade this interior.